Bryanschauerte/dev-mountain-presentations/list-comprehension/PRECOURSE.md

 #### Don't Get Stuck

 The exercises below should be fun.
-Do your best, but don't stay up all night counting dating candidates – we'll talk about each problem in class, demonstrating short, concise solutions.
+Do your best, but don't stay up all night counting dating candidates – we'll talk about each problem in class, demonstrating simple, concise solutions.

 #### Share